 The cognitive, social, emotional, and motor development of children in early years of life is referred to as early childhood development.
 During this time, children grow and develop quickly, and a major factor in neurological or brain development is the learning that occurs throughout childhood [1].
 Target 4.2.2 of SDGs aims to ensure, by 2030, children’s participation in an organized learning programme, including early childhood education, in the year prior to the official starting age of primary school [2].
 Early childhood education (ECE) refers to group programs for young children that follow a defined curriculum, are provided by certified workers, and are intended to support children's development and learning [3].
 ECE is a joyful educational program designed to help kids under the age of five become more acclimated to their future learning environment and less afraid of school [4].
 It is seen as crucial for children since it is the first step toward both a healthy and happy life in the realm of knowledge [5].
 Early childhood education has been found to positively influence a child’s early childhood development [6].
 Despite its importance, only 4 in 10 children attend early childhood education programs worldwide [7].
 Bangladesh performs below average among South Asian countries and lags significantly behind upper-middle-income and high-income countries in terms of ECE participation rate [8].

 Improving health, human growth, and development depends on having access to water, sanitation, and hygiene (WASH) services, which is a fundamental human right.
 SDG Goal 6 aims to ensure the availability and sustainable management of drinking water, handwashing facilities, and sanitation for all by 2030 [9].
 The health of people and communities is directly correlated with access to WASH services.
 Reducing the global illness burden could be possible if everyone had access to clean drinking water, proper sanitation, and hygienic behaviors [10].
 It is well-established that enhancing water quality, sanitation, and hygiene benefits social, economic, and health aspects [11].
-A vital element of a healthy lifestyle and a high standard of living is having access to better WASH (water, sanitation, and hygiene) facilities [12].
-82% of people worldwide have access to improved water sources.
-78% of people have access to improved sanitation [13].
+A vital element of a healthy lifestyle and a high standard of living is having access to better WASH facilities [12].
+Globally, 82% of people have access to improved water sources, while 78% have access to improved sanitation [13].
 Improved education, infrastructure, and community water and sanitation improvements are necessary for optimal WASH practices; these factors are all reflected in the socioeconomic standing of the households [14, 15].
 Compared to the poor households, wealthier households had better access to clean drinking water and sanitation facilities [16].

 Research shows that there is a significant relationship between early childhood education participation and child, maternal and household risk factors [17].
 In Malayasia, risk factors such as age, ethnicity, household access of books, and maternal employment status influence ECE attendance [18].
 Mother’s education and wealth status play an important role in attending early learning programs.
 Mothers with higher education levels and from wealthy backgrounds increase the probability of attending ECE [19].
 Moreover, the risks of acute and chronic infections, inadequate nutrition, food insecurity, abuse and neglect, and stress are all increased in poverty [20].
 In Kenya, the study shows that paternal involvement, education level, attitudes, and occupation have an impact on the participation of children in ECE [21].
 Gender and urbanicity were also linked with higher attendance in ECE [22].
 In Bangladesh, child’s health factors, parental awareness, mother’s education have a key role in increasing of ECE participation [23].